danieldanielecki/FedEx-Test/README.md

 ## Vulnerabilities remark

-Vulnerabilities could've been removed to 1 low if SSR wouldn't be enabled. `Cloud Functions for Firebase` are known of causing quite many turbulences to have it working.
-Hence, a specific version of `firebase-tools` was required.
+Vulnerabilities could've been removed if SSR wouldn't be enabled. `Cloud Functions for Firebase` are known of causing quite many turbulences to have it working.
+Hence, a specific versions of `firebase-admin` and `firebase-tools` packages were required.
+From security point of view, it has introduced some vulnerabilities.
+That's part of `devDependencies` though, so theoretically in the deployed production-ready bundle it